aankitasoni/DSA-100_Days_of_Code/README.md

 ### Day 26
   <a href="https://leetcode.com/problems/self-dividing-numbers/">728.
-Self Dividing Numbers</a>
+Self Dividing Numbers</a><p>
+  <a href="https://leetcode.com/problems/check-if-number-has-equal-digit-count-and-digit-value/">2283.
+Check if Number Has Equal Digit Count and Digit Value</a>